 If Christ is the cornerstone of our church, then membership in his body is the cement that holds us all together.
 Both Jesus and Paul pointed us toward membership for our encouragement, our protection, and our instruction.
 We take membership seriously.
 Committing yourself to a body of believers is a weighty matter.
 But it’s also wonderful.
 When Covenant Members join, they commit to a spiritual family that provides encouragement and support.
 They are called to a biblical degree of responsibility, service and sacrifice to their brothers and sisters.
 Our pastors and leaders also pledge to assist our Covenant Members with care, counsel, prayer and teaching.
 Membership at Capshaw is carried out through our three-step process:

-Learn about Capshaw's beliefs and mission in our Discovering Membership Class.
+Learn about Capshaw’s beliefs and mission in our Discovering Membership Class.
 As you think about making a decision to join the church, we offer a class that covers what it means to be a Covenant Member, as well as our mission, basic beliefs and theological distinctives.
 We want you to know exactly what it means to join and what is required before asking you to unite with us.
 We will serve pizza for lunch and childcare is provided.
-We will meet in the Family Life Center Room 300.
+We will meet in the Commons Building which is beside the playground.

 All prospective members must attend our Discovering Membership class.